swttt/com.swttt.blowfish/README.md

 **Zone Check**

-A simple tool to check if you left any lights on in a zone.
+A simple app to check if you left any lights on in a zone.
 Very basic, for personal use only.

+This app adds a condition card you can use in your flows.

-Not able to publish this or maintain this (even if its just a few lines of code)
+Not able to publish or maintain this (even if its just a few lines of code)

 __To use__